 use.
 Then descend and make a standard pattern entry for left hand

 There is no unicom nor any form of radio communication when operating

 into or out of Antique Airfield.
 So please keep your head up and your

-in command you are responsible for the safe operation of your aircraft
+As pilot-in-command you are responsible for the safe operation of your

 Plan on arriving overhead with enough fuel to make several attempts at

 landing due to heavy traffic in the pattern and vicinity of Antique

 Airfield.
 If your fuel situation, weather conditions or other factors

 dictate, please plan to divert to nearby area airports such as Ottumwa,

 Oskaloosa, Albia, Centerville or Bloomfield airports.